Skip to content

 Marked TBD because it isn't in source material yet

-- Actuator boards (solenoids, servos, large steppers) are not yet designed.
-Each will need its own power-budget analysis before PCB work — flyback protection, dedicated supply rails, and driver selection are all open.
+• Actuator boards (solenoids, large steppers, servos) are not yet designed.
+Servos' power sourcing is already decided (12 V → local buck, above); the rest — flyback protection, dedicated supply rails, driver selection — is open.
+Each will need its own power-budget analysis before PCB work.
 The established boundary is that logic + LED boards stay ≤ 500 mA at 12 V; actuator boards are sized to their specific loads and require separate design review.